nogasgofast/Adventure_Wrench/README.md

 and so on.
 When applied to something this roll table will apply another template so long as that template or roll table has not been applied already.

+## Install instructions

+If you are running 64bit windows or linux, likely all you need is to look up the latest [Release]https://github.com/nogasgofast/Adventure_Wrench/releases) for your platform.

+Then you can simply unzip and move the folder to where you want the files to be kept, and if you are so inclined you can make a shortcut at that time.

+The application and all of it's dependencies will be in a self-contained folder the executable name is adventure_wrench.

+## Build instructions

+If a binary does not work or does not work on your platform you can try building the application for your system.

+This application requires at least python3.10, all versions before that are untested.

+On a local command line interface: git clone the project to a local folder.

+optionally create a virtual enviornment and make sure it's activated.

+cd src/
+pip install -r requirements.txt

+Then to run the application:
+python main.py

+## creating binary distrobutions

+First you have to build the application as stated in Build instructions.
+Then you can do the following: pip install cx_Freeze
+Make sure to read how cx_Freeze works and is used.
+Might be important info.

+cd src/

+Then do one of the following or make a new setup.py for your distrobution.

+python linux-setup.py build
+or
+python windows-setup.py build

+The distibution will be in a build/ folder.

 ## Questions
 If you have any questions please pop them into the [Issues tracker on github](https://github.com/nogasgofast/Adventure_Wrench/issues)